mofas/apply-algo/HW4.md

 f(j+1) = f(j) + max { SP , SN }
 ```

-However, max { SP , SN } is always the same, so we only compute SP, SN once, and based on the result to return array of 1 or array of -1.
+However, max { SP , SN } is always the same, so we only compute SP, SN once, and based on the result to return array of all elements are 1 or array of all elements are -1.

 #### 7. Given two sorted arrays, each containing n integers, A[1..n] and B[1..n], and an integer N, we want to find two numbers a and b in each of these input arrays, respectively, a∈A and b∈B, such that |a-b|=N; if there are no such two numbers, a message “not found” should be output.
 Here, we want to avoid any additional storage with the size O(n).
 Devise an algorithm to find the two numbers in O(n) time under this constraint.
 (Note that you can still use additional constant memory as temporary storage.)